akr/vcs-ann/README.md

 vcs-ann
 =======

-vcs-ann is an interactive wrapper for "annotate" and "diff" of svn and git.
+vcs-ann is an interactive wrapper for "annotate/blame/praise" and "diff" of svn and git.

-## Usage:
+## Usage

     vcs-ann svn-or-git-managed-file